JeanyDeVries/human-centered-design-2122/README.md

   Eric is since childhood physically limited on what he can do.
 At first I thought he could't do anything with mouse or keyboard.
 But suprisingly he used it very well,   only having to use multiple keys at once is a big struggle for him.
 So my solution was to replace this by using speech.
 Eric can select text with his mouse pretty     precise (with some difficulty) but he said that a friend of him couldn't.
 He wanted to make this also accesible for users who aren't as great with a mouse or           keyboard.
 That's is why I added a select command using speech as well.
 I also wanted to add a from...to... command, but because of lack of time I couldn't.
 It is       also pretty frustrating to select copy and paste constantly by right clicking your mouse and selecting copy/paste.
 With using speech this becomes a lot faster.

   ### Prioritise identity <a name="identity">
+  After my first test I noticed that Eric is someone who likes to have as little as much of actions needed.
+I first had 2 buttons to copy and paste, but he actually     wanted to be instantly recorded and just speak the commands without having to select buttons.
+So at the end I made a checkbox which records at first + gives a         notification that you are being recorded.
+You also have the option to uncheck it to stop being recorded.
+But with this way you can easily use the speech commands       without using a lot of actions using mouse and keyboard.

   ### Ignore conventions <a name="coventions">